 The costs of new textbooks, classroom materials, and even handouts can result in massive school expenses.
 Subsequently, many public schools are now requiring students to purchase their own materials and books!
-As a result, many families may be forced to increase their educational spending to meet their child’s classroom needs.
+As a result, many families may be forced to increase their education spending to meet their child’s classroom needs.

 Cutting Jobs, Classes...and Textbooks?

 When schools are faced with budget costs, most districts begin by eliminating faculty positions; however, reducing the number of teachers and administrators can only go so far on the bottom line.
 If school leaders reduce their faculty numbers, but still have not met their budgetary restrictions, then leaders are forced to develop new, and often controversial, alternatives.